ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

    after_success:
    - python ./upload-docs.py

-This file has to follow Travis CI specificions, but it's already quite clear:
+This file has to follow Travis CI specifications, but it's already quite clear:

 #.
 Use Python 2.7 as main language, and run only on the Master branch.
 #.
 Install the python modules contained the requirements.txt file of the repo.